 Comoros Travel Health Advice

 There is a risk of malaria throughout the year, and dengue fever outbreaks occur.
 Travellers should protect themselves against insect bites as far as possible and take a malaria prophylaxis.
 No vaccinations are required to visit Comoros but vaccinations for hepatitis A, hepatitis B, and typhoid are recommended.
 If you are spending a lot of time outdoors where you may be exposed to wild animals then a rabies vaccination might be worthwhile.
-Cholera outbreaks occur in Comoros, but are a low risk to travellers.
 Visitors should drink bottled or boiled water as a preventative measure.
 Medical facilities are limited and medications may not be available.
 Travellers are advised to bring their own personal medical kit, all required medications, and to take out comprehensive travel insurance.

 View information on diseases: